ramjam1215/todo-app/README.md

 and learned how to use the gitIgnore.... i know I'm late to the party I created a git repositry and pushed todo-app to github after i tested the app with ng serve still need to do alot more work.
 But it was a good start

+10-25-19
+added routing to todo-app
+Routes are declared in the app.module.ts and its implemented in the app.component.
+My biggest issue with assignments are the CSS, so i made some pretty rudimentary adjustments, but the routing links need to be seperated better( the<a> tags )
+I need to fix the two way binding to my firebase database dealing with the horribly implemented Appservice and todo-list component
+I also need to review forms, because i dont think my task/todos are properly pushed to my database